Guide for Voting Assistance Officers

 Most VAO and IVA Office Continuity Folder documents can be downloaded in the VAO Continuity Folder section online at FVAP.gov.

 Continuity of your program is important for you, your assistant, your organization and your successor.
 Create and maintain a Continuity Folder for your reference and to ensure that your successor understands what he or she is supposed to do.
 It should provide basic details on absentee voting procedures and contain anything that may help your backup or successor.
 Your folder should also provide a quick orientation of VAO responsibilities.
-It can be in the form of a notebook, file folder, or an online community folder.
-Make sure it is readily available to other VAOs and assistants.
+It can be in the form of a notebook, file folder, or an online community folder, so long as it is readily available to other VAOs and assistants.

 Never include Personally Identifiable Information (PII) about individuals you have assisted!